-GMAT test scores are not required, but may be submitted as an additional credential to bolster your case for admission.
+GMAT test scores are not required for most programs, but may be submitted as an additional credential to bolster your case for admission.
 In some cases, the Admissions Committee may require an applicant to submit GMAT test scores after the application materials have been reviewed.

 How long will it take to complete the program?